Would a mutation make you a superhero?

 A mutation may have no effect.
 However, sometimes a mutation can cause a protein to be made incorrectly.
 A defect in the protein can affect how well the protein works, or whether it works at all.
 Usually the loss of a protein function is detrimental to the organism.

 In rare circumstances, though, the mutation can be beneficial.
+Mutations are a mechanism for how species evolve.
 For example, suppose a mutation in an animal’s DNA causes the loss of an enzyme that makes a dark pigment in the animal’s skin.
 If the population of animals has moved to a light colored environment, the animals with the mutant gene would have a lighter skin color and be better camouflaged.
 So in this case, the mutation is beneficial.

 Mutations can arise in DNA through deletion, duplication, inversion, insertion, and translocation within the chromosome.